sdc224/formatted-linting/README.md

 # formatted-linting

-The `formatted-linting` is based on [CLIEngine API](https://eslint.org/docs/developer-guide/nodejs-api#cliengine) and does only one thing - prints a friendly message when ESLint has finished without any errors.
+The `formatted-linting` module is based on [CLIEngine API](https://eslint.org/docs/developer-guide/nodejs-api#cliengine) and extends [ESLint](https://github.com/eslint/eslint) tool in order to print additional information during the linting process.

 ![formatted-linting](./formatted-linting.png)

-This is sample project from [How to format ESLint output](https://medium.com/) blogpost, therefore it won't be published at npm.
+This is sample project from ["How to format ESLint output"](https://medium.com/) blogpost, therefore it won't be published at npm.

 To run it locally use npm package linking mechanism.